 The condition for the execution of a rule must be the comparison of a variable with an argument.
 The comparison operators are:

 |is equal||The value of the variable is equal to the argument, compared character by character.||string|

-|is not equal||The value of the variable is not exactly the same as the argument.||string|
+|is not equal||The value of the variable isn’t exactly the same as the argument.||string|

 |starts with||The value of the variable starts with the argument.||string|

-|does not start with||The value of the variable does not start with the argument.||string|
+|does not start with||The value of the variable doesn’t start with the argument.||string|

 |matches||The value of the variable matches the regular expression or list entered as an argument.||regular expression or list|

-|does not match||The value of the variable does not match the regular expression entered as an argument.||regular expression or list|
+|does not match||The value of the variable doesn’t match the regular expression entered as an argument.||regular expression or list|